Library

 9. Qualaroo

-Capture user feedback while they’re immersed in a product.
-In-product surveys gather contextual insights about user experiences.
+Capture user feedback while they actively use a product.
+In-product surveys and Nudges™ gather real-time insights by responding to visitor behavior.

 Personalize surveys by using customer segmentation and send the right questions to the right audience.
 Structure surveys with branching and skip logic.
 Distribute them based on customer actions.
 This includes the number pages they visit or how long they stay on a page.